Marketcircle/jiraSOAP/README.markdown

 Uses [handsoap](http://wiki.github.com/unwire/handsoap/) to build a client for the JIRA SOAP API that works on MacRuby as well as Ruby 1.9.

+Read the documentation [here](http://rdoc.info/github/Marketcircle/jiraSOAP/master/frames).
+The meat of the service is in the `RemoteAPI` module.

 Motivation
 ----------